NeuralVFX/unreal-usd-layout-plugin/README.md

 ![](Images/jenga_b.gif)
 # Unreal-USD-Layout-Plugin

-This plugin provides a GUI to manage the saving and loading of scene layouts.
+This plugin provides a GUI to manage exporting of USD layouts from Maya to Unreal

 ## About

 - Layouts are stored on disk as USD files
 - All loading and unloading classes are derived from an abstract class
 - Children of this abstract class handle loading/unloading of each type of asset in different ways
-- This can be expanded to include things like Cameras or Skeletal Mesh with ease
-- Currently this is demonstrating saving and loading from inside Unreal, however this methodology works for transferring information between DCCs
+- Supports Cameras, Skeletal Mesh and Static mesh

 ## Plugin Usage
 Usage instructions found here: [user manual page](USAGE.md).